Tuesday, July 31, 2007

 Meanwhile, combine lentils and the remaining 1/4 teaspoon salt in a saucepan; add enough water to cover by 1 inch.
 Bring to a simmer and cook until the lentils are mushy, like dahl, and don't drain them.

-Add lentils, dried fruit, parsley, mint, optional cashews, oil, lime juice and zest to the bulgur.
+Add lentils, dried fruit, parsley, mint, lime juice and zest, and optional cashews and oil (if using) to the bulgur.
 Toss well and chill for several hours.

 When ready to serve, scoop out lumps of the mixture, roll them into balls and place them in crisp leaves of butter lettuce to serve.
 (I also added a dollop of my lowfat vegan mayonnaise which I had blended with a bunch of fresh basil and a bit of garlic, but that's optional.)